rugbyprof/2143-Object-Oriented-Programming/Resources/05-OperatorOverloading/README.md

   (a + b) = c;   // Wuh...?
 ```

-This statement would basically do nothing, but if the + operator returns a non-const value, it _will_ compile!
-So, we want to return a const instance, so that such madness will not even be allowed to compile.
+This statement would basically do nothing, but if the + operator returns a non-const value, it ***will*** compile!
+So, we want to return a `const instance`, so that such madness will not even be allowed to compile.

 To summarize, the guidelines for the binary arithmetic operators are: